jesusrico96/jesusrico96.github.io/about.md

 ### Awards and Honors
 - Scholarship granted by the University of Vigo for funding the development of a PhD 2020
 - Examiner's Prize to the top ranking student in the MSc in Mining Engineering 2022
-- Sustainable Innovation Prize to the best Master Thesis contributing to the development of the Sustainable Development Goals 2021
+- Sustainable Innovation Prize to the best Masters Thesis contributing to the development of the Sustainable Development Goals 2021

-_(The above content was updated on 2023.08.29)_
+_(Content updated on 2023.08.29)_